-Students assume responsibility for informing the Director of Re-Enrollment’s Office of their intentions to graduate from Centenary by (1) filing an approved degree plan with the Centenary Director of Re-Enrollment and (2) applying for admission to graduation candidacy.
-The Director of Re-Enrollment evaluates degree plans and monitors each candidate’s progress toward degree completion for each semester of the academic year leading up to graduation.
+Students assume responsibility for informing the Registrar’s Office of their intentions to graduate from Centenary by (1) filing an approved degree plan with the Centenary Registrar and (2) applying for admission to graduation candidacy.
+The Registrar evaluates degree plans and monitors each candidate’s progress toward degree completion for each semester of the academic year leading up to graduation.
 All candidates’ names are posted to a graduation list which forms the inclusive group presented to the Centenary faculty and Board of Trustees each spring.
 A candidate must be approved by both the faculty and the Board to participate in commencement and receive a Centenary diploma.

 A degree plan must be filed before they apply for candidacy for graduation.
-All juniors must submit a completed degree plan to the Office of Re-Enrollment before registering for the fall semester of their senior year.
-If not received by the day before the start of fall registration, a hold will be placed on a student’s account until the degree plan is turned in to the Office of Re-Enrollment.
+All juniors must submit a completed degree plan to the Registrar’s Office before registering for the fall semester of their senior year.
+If not received by the day before the start of fall registration, a hold will be placed on a student’s account until the degree plan is turned in to the Registrar’s Office.

 Classification as a candidate does not guarantee that a student will graduate.
 Students can be added to and removed from the candidate list.
 Once removed from this list, a student must reapply for candidacy.
-The candidacy list is maintained by the Director of Re-Enrollment, and candidates’ names are posted to the Director of Re-Enrollment’s webpage.
+The candidacy list is maintained by the Registrar, and candidates’ names are posted to the Registrar’s webpage.
 In accordance with the Family Education Records and Privacy Act (FERPA), candidates’ names will not be listed on this public website if a candidate requests exclusion in writing at the time of application.

 During the academic year of their candidacy, students are eligible to participate in graduating senior activities (including commencement ceremonies in May) and to receive their Centenary diplomas.
 To receive a diploma, a candidate must satisfy all degree requirements no later than noon on the last Wednesday preceding the Saturday commencement service each May.